Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/bring-your-own-sync.md

 date: "2019-11-23T00:39:31+08:00"
 draft: true
 tags:
-- rust
+- Rust
 ---

 The other day I was looking through *The Rust Nomicon* and came across [this page][nomicon]:

 > **Implementing Arc and Mutex**